theangelsofwar/AIRE/README.md

       clone a graph node
     > cd graph-node/docker

-    If you are using Linus, I'm sorry. https://thegraph.com/docs/quick-start#local-development
+    If you are using Linux, I'm sorry. https://thegraph.com/docs/quick-start#local-development

     Open Docker Desktop